Back

 women-in-art-whiteread

-The legacy of these pioneering women extends far beyond their individual artworks.
-They have paved the way for future generations of female artists, empowering them to pursue their visions with boldness, authenticity and without fear.
-The Future Is Female not only celebrates the contributions of some of the most exceptional female sculptors, it amplifies their importance.
-The disparity of male to female voices in the art world is still significant but the contributions made by artists such as Riley, Emin, Whiteread and Hepworth have helped to reduce it.
+The Future Is Female exhibition at Chelsea Barracks not only celebrated the contributions of some of the most exceptional female sculptors, but amplified their importance.
+The disparity of male to female voices in the art world is still significant but the contributions made by artists such as these have helped to reduce it.

 Their contributions serve as a beacon, guiding and inspiring not just future generations of artists but all those who believe in the transformative power of art.
 In the ever-changing tapestry of London's cultural landscape, these women have engraved their names in bold strokes, reminding us that the future of art, much like its past, is indeed female.